sanjeevi358/documentation/docs/index.md

 **Want to ask a general question, have a conversation, or keep up with the community?**

-We have a Matrix chat space that you [can join if you're interested in being a part of the community](https://matrix.to/#/#open-states:matrix.org).
-The Matrix space (similar to Slack) is a good way to raise an emergency issue (API seems down, etc.) or ask questions about how to get involved/contribute.
+We have a Matrix chat space that you can join if you're interested in being a part of the community (https://matrix.to/#/#open-states:matrix.org).
+The Matrix space (similar to Slack) is a good way to raise an emergency issue (API seems down, etc).
+Or ask questions about how to get involved/contribute.

-**Have a private question, or a security concern?**
+**Have a private question or a security concern?**

 Email <support@pluralpolicy.com>; only the administrative team can see these.